freenas/freenas-docs/userguide/install.rst

 In this example, the USB thumb drive is :file:`/dev/disk1`.
 It is first unmounted.
 The :command:`dd` command is used to write the image to the faster "raw" version of the device (note the extra :literal:`r` in :file:`/dev/rdisk1`).

-When running these commands, substitute the name of the installation file and the correct path to the USB thumb drive.
+When running these commands, substitute :literal:`FreeNAS-RELEASE.iso` with the name of the installation file and :literal:`/dev/rdisk1` with the correct path to the USB thumb drive:

 .. code-block:: none

    diskutil unmountDisk /dev/disk1
    Unmount of all volumes on disk1 was successful

-   dd if=FreeNAS-11.2-BETA1.iso of=/dev/rdisk1 bs=64k
+   dd if=FreeNAS-RELEASE.iso of=/dev/rdisk1 bs=64k

 .. note:: If the error "Resource busy" is shown when the :command:`dd` command is run, go to :menuselection:`Applications --> Utilities --> Disk Utility`, find the USB thumb drive, and click on its partitions to make sure all of them are unmounted.
-If the error
-   "dd: /dev/disk1: Permission denied" is shown, run the :command:`dd` command by typing
+If an error similar to "dd: /dev/rdisk1: Permission denied" is shown, add :command:`sudo` in front of the entire :command:`dd` command:
-   :command:`sudo dd if=FreeNAS-11.0-RELEASE.iso of=/dev/rdisk1 bs=64k`.
+   :command:`sudo dd if=FreeNAS-RELEASE.iso of=/dev/rdisk1 bs=64k`.
    This will prompt for the password.

 The :command:`dd` command can take some minutes to complete.
 Wait